tinykite/botanic-romantic/_recipes/stinging-nettle-soup.md

 2. Get a big pot of water onto the stove and boil your nettles for 5 minutes.
 Remove them and let them cool while reserving two cups of your cooking water.
 As your nettles are cooling, press them a bit to get more water out.
 3. Melt the butter in a pot on low heat, add the flour and make a roux, string constantly for 3 minutes.
 Whisk in the nettle water and the stock until smooth.
 4. Finely chop your cooked nettles and add them in.
 Then salt and pepper to taste and garnish with the chives.

-_Notes_: People in Sweden eat this in the spring with a hard-boiled egg and some nice bread.
-I also enjoy this soup with crushed up potato chips on top.